Scottish Gold Designer Rings by Sheila Fleet

 The Sheila Fleet Scottish Gold Mark guarantees that all gold within the whole item is Scottish Gold from Scotgold's Cononish Gold Mine in the West of Scotland.
 The additional hallmark verifies the Scottish Gold as either 18 carat or 22 carat.
 Scottish Gold will only be available at these high carats and not as 9 carat gold.
 Sheila Fleet are offering customers the choice of Scottish Gold as 18 carat yellow gold, white gold or rose gold.

-The Dragonfly Initiative has worked closely with Scotgold, Baird & Co, the Edinburgh Assay Office and Sheila Fleet Jewellery to ensure a secure chain of custody from the mine to the completed piece.
+The Dragonfly Initiative has worked closely with Scotgold, the refiners, the Edinburgh Assay Office and Sheila Fleet Jewellery to ensure a secure chain of custody from the mine to the completed piece.
 At no point can Scottish Gold be mixed with other sources of gold.
-Scottish Gold is segregated and treated separately at Bairds & Co and at Sheila Fleet Jewellery.
+Scottish Gold is segregated and treated separately during refining and at Sheila Fleet Jewellery.
 Dragonfly oversaw the sale of the first gold to be made available to jewellers to Sheila Fleet Jewellery and one other jeweller, Hamilton & Inches, on 6 June 2017 in Edinburgh.